One of the most important thing in two sided marketplace is to build up trust! Have you ever played The game of trust? Tough one. Right?

-The right technology and hacks will facilitate growth and scale.
+The right technology and hacks might facilitate growth and scale.
 But it won’t provide that initial spark you need for your demand and supply.
 You actually need quality, real people who are willing to hustle on both sides of your marketplace.

 1. Choose a Niche

-Start with small but whole!
+Start with small niche!

 Focusing on a niche of producers and consumers helps in such cases.
 This is how most companies scale, by focusing on a niche (Amazon with books) or a region (Uber focused on New York).
 Facebook demonstrated this strategy while focusing and getting traction first in Harvard, then among colleges, then moving over to schools in multiple countries before opening out the network.
 The key is to shift over to an adjacent niche seamlessly once you have enough traction on the first niche.

-Once again, focus on a niche and serve it really really well!
+Once again, focus on a niche and serve it really, really well!

 2. Start doing things that don’t scale

 In the beginning, you’ll probably be the one solving your customer issues yourself in one way or the other.
 When you are connecting two established but non-connected existing systems or entities, chances are you will have to dig deep into solving their issues yourself at first.